octoflar/especia/src/main/resources/synth.md

 ## Section: fine-structure multiplet of CI 1656

-This section exhibits three unidentified lines.
-These generic lines might affect the modelling of the background continuum, if not considered.
+This section exhibits three unidentified lines that affect the modelling of the background continuum, if not considered.
 All parameters of the CI 1656 lines are tied to those of CI 1560.

 ````````